 Participatory Action Research means that low-income, lone-mothers will take the lead on developing and carrying out the research rather than remaining 'subjects' of the research.
 In 2021, SMA secured seven lone-mothers to take the lead as Peer Researchers and form the Low-Mother Low-Income Research Committee (LMRC) which will determine research design and methods and carry out data collection.
 Research will take place in four of BC's major regions, including communities in Vancouver, Richmond, Burnaby, Revelstoke, Port Alberni and Prince George.

-The LMRC is now participating in the education and training phase, learning about qualitative research approaches and methodologies in a series of training events led by completed by August 2021.
-The project will pause for a summer break in August while permanent research staff is secured to move into research design in the fall of 2021, followed by the recruitment of research participants.
+The LMRC is now participating in the education and training phase, learning about qualitative research approaches and methodologies in a series of training events completed by August 2021.
+Research design will take place in the fall of 2021, followed by the recruitment of research participants.
 Years two and three of Making Mothers Matter span 2022 and 2023.

 For Outreach Partners and Collaborators: We need You!